Healing the Lasting Damage After Narcissistic Abuse

 I was essentially trained over a course of years to doubt my own judgement.
 “Word salad” and gaslighting kept me confused and off-balance.
 It’s especially malevolent behavior that causes lasting harm in order to rob a person of their free will, manipulate and control them.

-Documenting all of this is one way I’m coping with it all and trying, in particular, to dispel the feelings of shame and embarrassment.
+Documenting all of that is one way I began coping with it all and trying, in particular, to dispel feelings of shame and embarrassment.

-I thought of myself as a pretty intelligent man.
-I got far on my wits so I struggle with understanding how I could have been so astoundingly stupid for so long.
+I always thought of myself as a reasonably intelligent man.
+I got far on my wits so I struggled with understanding how I could have been so astoundingly stupid for so long!
 How could denial and loyalty to someone who had so little regard for my feelings override the advice and urging of truly caring friends and family?
-I’ve seen men in similar situations.
-I judged them harshly for their willful ignorance and tolerance of obvious abuse.
-Now I am that poor sap.
-My pride makes that hard to accept
+They tried to warn me, but my reactions to those well-intentioned warnings were generally either hostile or dismissive.

 More than once in my life, I’ve seen men in similar situations.
 I judged them harshly for their willful ignorance and tolerance of obvious abuse. but I found myself that poor sap.
 My pride made that hard to accept.